Is Store-Bought Microwave Popcorn Unhealthy?

 Instead of risking the potential hazards of microwave popcorn or paying a premium for cleaner versions, go a more natural route – air-pop kernels and then flavor them with a little tamari, nutritional yeast, garlic powder, cayenne pepper, chili powder, dried dill or a little grated Parmesan cheese (or create your own mixture of flavors).
 You can mist the popcorn lightly with a little purified water or toss in a bit of olive oil before adding dry flavorings to help them stick.
 Alternatively, you can pop 1/4 cup of kernels in three tablespoons of olive oil in a three-quart saucepan on medium-high heat.

-Click here to see a video on how to make healthy microwave popcorn!
+Click here to watch a video on how to make a healthy version of microwave popcorn!

 Today’s Health Topics